Swiss watchdog opens bank probe into precious metal collusion

 “I‘m not convinced collusive behavior will have a meaningful effect micro-economically to the structure of gold trading around the world.”

-Additional reporting by Kathrin Jones in Frankfurt and by Jan Harvey, Steve Slater and Clara Denina in London; Editing by Dale Hudson and Veronica Brown
+Additional reporting by Kathrin Jones in Frankfurt, Steve Slater and Clara Denina in London and Yuka Obayashi in Tokyo